revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring JDBC.md

 - Spring provides both `Programmatic` and `Declarative` transaction management.
 - In Programmatic Transaction management we have transaction management code surrounding our business code.
 - It gives extreme flexibility but is difficult to maintain.
-- Where as in Declarative Transaction management we separate transaction management code from the business code.
+- Whereas in Declarative Transaction management we separate the transaction management code from the business code.
-- We can configure Declarative Transaction management using both annotations and XML based configuration.
+- We can configure Declarative Transaction management using both annotations and XML-based configuration.
 - Most Spring Framework users choose declarative transaction management as this option has the least impact on application code.
-- To summarize, Programmatic Transaction management is more flexible during development time but less flexible during application life. whereas Declarative Transaction management is less flexible during development time but more flexible during application life
+- To summarize, Programmatic Transaction management is more flexible during development time but less flexible during application life. whereas Declarative Transaction management is less flexible during development time but more flexible during the application life

  </blockquote>

 </details>

 ---
-9. What does isloation and propagation attributes denote in @Transactional annoation e.g. `@Transactional(isolation = xxx, propagation = xxx)`?
+9. What does isolation and propagation attributes denote in @Transactional annotation e.g. `@Transactional(isolation = xxx, propagation = xxx)`?

 ![Complex](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Complex%20(2).svg)